These are some general resources for Health Services students planning to attend graduate school.

 - Your list will grow throughout the summer.
 Include the full name of the program in this list even if it is not part of the address.
 Make a note, for your records and for ours, as to when the secondary was received and returned.

 Note: When your chair puts the address into the letter, he or she will copy and paste it as YOU typed it.
-In this way typos are on the your shoulders and not on your advisor’s!
-This system allows the advisor to check back and be sure he or she sent all the letters that were requested and is especially helpful when letters go astray.
+In this way typos are on the your shoulders and not on your adviser’s!
+This system allows the adviser to check back and be sure he or she sent all the letters that were requested and is especially helpful when letters go astray.

 The interview is one of the most important pieces of your professional school application.
 It is during the interview that you will have a chance to present yourself as a friendly, confident, and professional applicant while allowing your personality to shine through.
 The HSAC recognizes the importance of the interview process and has installed the mandatory mock interview for all medical, veterinary, and dental students.